 What's scary about all of this is that soon it will become more difficult to get this amazing EVOO due to increased demand, and therefore prices will be going up.
 Italy and Spain are experiencing major shortages — Both countries are dealing with drought and still trying to recover from losing millions of olive trees to disease last year… (In the meantime, where are they getting oil to sell when the largest producers have been hit so hard?
 I'm suspicious to say the least!
 Are they slipping in more of the low-cost and much inferior vegetable oils?)

-Get REAL organic extra virgin olive oil: Click here for where to get my favorite olive oil, and with a discount.
+Get REAL organic extra virgin olive oil: Click here for where to get my favorite olive oil.